-Established in 1979, ACS Distance Education has educated thousands of full and part-time students, many of whom have gone onto successful employment, both in industry or in their own businesses.
+ACS has educated tens of thousands of full and part-time students, many of whom have gone onto successful employment, both in industry or in their own businesses.
 Others have used their courses to develop a hobby, or simply broaden their general education.

 Key differences between ACS and many other schools today are:

-The school employs 45 staff across the UK, Australia, U.S.A and New Zealand.
+The school employs around 45 staff across the UK, Australia and New Zealand.

 Our courses are unique, built around the ideas of experiential learning and problem based learning (Unlike competency based training used elsewhere, we emphasise learning more and assessment less).